nazar-si/react-timer/README.md

 - [ ] Return delete animations for tasks
 - [ ] All uncomplited in [features](##Features)
 - [ ] Test DnD on mobile
+- [ ] Count negative time (overtime should be showed in red color, but still go on, even if it's overdue)